Fonó Folk Band

 Fonó Zenekar, the Fonó Folk Band is a Hungarian folk band, playing traditional Hungarian music.

 History

 Fonó Folk Band was founded in 1997 in Budapest.
 Its members are musicians from around Hungary and its various historical regions such as the Hungarian-minority areas of Slovakia and Ukraine, who have devoted their careers to performing, teaching and researching traditional folk music.
-Their repertoire consist of Magyar and other Carpathian-Basin peoples' instrumental and vocal music, and authentic arrangements in these traditions.
+Their repertoire consists of Magyar and other Carpathian-Basin peoples' instrumental and vocal music, and authentic arrangements in these traditions.
 The members of the band themselves collect folk music - an experience they use to boost the band's repertoire.